alexhelms/lumisky/docs/raspi-camera.md

 LumiSky can use a raspberry pi camera in two ways: web and native.

+First, follow [the official docs](https://www.raspberrypi.com/documentation/accessories/camera.html) to get your camera connected and working.

+Try to use the official raspberry pi tools like `rpicam-hello --list-cameras` to verify the camera is connected before continuing.

 ## Web

 LumiSky connects to a custom web app, LumiSky Rpicam, to control a raspberry pi camera over a web API.